 Governance Innovation and Institutional Change

 The theme Governance Innovation and Institutional Change focuses on the origin, the diffusion, and the effects of changes in the way human societies govern environmental issues.
 We are particularly interested in the ideational roots of new ideas on governance, the agency in getting such ideas accepted (e.g. by pilots and experiments), and the (international) processes of policy diffusion.
 Most critically however, we wish to examine whether novel approaches are necessarily also an improvement, for instance from a sustainability perspective or from the perspective of broadly accepted governance principles such as transparency and accountability.
 The group is particularly strong in analyzing governance innovations in the domain of water and climate, and empirically the focus is often on government policies and (radical) changes therein.
-Particularly worth mentioning projects under this research line are the Marie Curie funded global study on institutional change in water management in cities, the Royal Academy of Science sponsored book project on the “Politics of River Basin Organizations”, the Knowledge for Climate funded PhD project on “Experiments in Climate Governance”, the EU funded CAPLO project that studies community resilience to floods, and COST Action INOGOV (“Innovations in Climate Governance), which are all “(co-)led by members of this group (see also Key Research Projects).

-This research theme is led by Dr Aysem Mert.
+This research theme is led by Prof. Dave Huitema.

-In the research theme Governance Evaluation, we study the effectiveness and broader effects (both intended and unintended and negative externalities) of policies and governance instruments across a wide range of concrete types, including public policies, market-based certification systems, disclosure-based governance, and public-private partnerships at various levels of policymaking.
+The theme Governance Evaluation focuses on effectiveness and broader effects (both intended and unintended as well as negative externalities) of policies and governance instruments across a wide range of governance modes, including public policies, market-based certification systems, disclosure-based governance, and public-private partnerships at various levels of policymaking.
 We are pursuing a broad conceptualization of evaluation, addressing both empirical and normative questions.
 Our expertize lie in developing and applying innovative evaluative frameworks for existing and emerging governance arrangements.
 The theme is also geared towards practical implementation of evaluation frameworks, beyond publishing in academic journals, by leading and participating in evaluation studies for local, national, regional and international public authorities and private stakeholders.